What Is Malicious Code? Overview + Malicious Code Examples

 “Ensure that operations on signed integers do not result in overflow.”

-Enforce Secure Coding Rules with a Static Analysis Tool
+Enforce Secure Coding Rules and Prevent Malicious Code with a Static Analysis Tool

 The best way to enforce secure coding rules is to use a static analyzer.

 A static code analyzer checks code against a set of coding rules, such as those in CERT C/C++, automatically.
 The best static analyzers — like — include additional rules to ensure best practice coding.

 For instance, Klocwork makes it easy to check code against the CERT coding rules mentioned above.
 And it delivers thousands of diagnostics to improve your code before testing begins — and before security vulnerabilities can compromise your software.